Przemar5/Static-Site-Generator/README.md

 ## Flags

-For now there exists only one flag `--output-dir`, which by default is set to `output`.
-Your command should look like below:
+For now there exists only one flag `--output-dir`, which by default is set to 'output'.
+If directory was created before, output will be inserted into this directory.
+If you want to specify other directory, try command below:

 `php generator.json --output-dir "some-directory"`